 Continuing Professional Development Points for Residential Builders

-If you’re a general contractor, you must complete CPD to keep your licence in good standing.
+If you’re a general contractor, you must Continuing Professional Development (CPD) points to keep your license in good standing.

 To read more about the CPD program, you can review the guide here.